skip-sudo/ciscopkg_audit/README.md

 There are three files used by Nornir at the basic level.
 One configuration file (config.yaml) and two inventory files (hosts.yaml and groups.yaml)

 * config.yaml - here we are specifying the number of threads to run in parallel.
 Adjust appropriately depending on the number of devices in the setup
 * hosts.yaml - in this file we define the router hostname, their IP address, ports, groups they belong to and any arbitrary data in key:value format.
-We are using role and testbed as an example to show the logical grouping.
+We are using role and testbed to show the logical grouping for this use utility.
 Update as appropriate.
 * groups.yaml - the groups referenced by the devices.
 Since username, password, platform will be common to the devices, it makes sense to keep them in group.

 ### Usage